 To our knowledge, most former health impact assessment studies did not use exposure models such as dispersion models or land-use regressions with a spatial resolution capable of catching street-scale contrasts of exposure (Pascal et al., 2013, Sousa et al., 2012), although a previous health impact assessment study conducted in Estonia relied on a fine scale dispersion model with a 200 m spatial resolution (Orru et al., 2009).
 Regarding the population-density weighting for air pollution exposure assessment, we could not identify another study applying a weighting at a fine, street level scale.
 A previous study considered such weighting for station-based CO and benzene exposure assessment (Marshall et al., 2003).

 The typical approach used in former HIA studies consists in estimating the exposure to air pollution with data from the air quality monitoring network.
 In France, and probably in other countries, the background monitoring stations used in such studies are located so as to provide an estimate of the background air pollution levels.
 As documented in our study, in a typical urban area setting, such an approach tends to underestimate air pollution levels, and hence the health impact of atmospheric pollution.
 In Grenoble, the mean exposure level was underestimated by 3.3% while in the larger Lyon area, the average of background monitoring stations yielded an estimate 8.1% lower than the density weighted average provided by our approach.
-The situation might differ in other countries where monitoring stations are located so as to represent the city average or median value, and not the background level.
+The situation might differ in other countries where monitoring stations are located also closed to major streets (at traffic sites) and not only in urban background.

 The reliance on air quality monitoring stations in HIA may at first sight seem appealing since many of the dose-response functions derive from epidemiological studies in which exposure was also assessed from air quality monitoring station.
 We believe that this should not be used as an argument not to move towards reliance on finer scale models in HIA studies.
 First, more and more epidemiological studies now provide dose-response functions based on fine-scale air pollution modeling (Raaschou-Nielsen et al., 2013, Pedersen et al., 2013…).
 Second, it is generally assumed that the reliance on background air quality monitoring stations in etiological studies will mainly lead to Berkson-type error, which is not assumed to bias strongly dose-response function, meaning that dose-response functions are in theory close to those observed with models entailing less exposure misclassification (Thomas et al., 1993).
 If this holds, there is no reason to combine an unbiased dose-response function to an estimate the distribution of air pollution levels that tends to underestimate exposure.